 Melodically (Single Notes)

-Each mode has a characteristic scale step, that when emphasized in a melody will give a mode its characteristic sound.
+Each mode has a Characteristic Scale Step, that when emphasized in a melody or improvised solo will give a mode its characteristic sound.
 You then have a scale mode or mode.

 - Dorian: A B C D E F# G A', characteristic scale step is F#, the sixth scale degree.